derSuessmann/quiche-lorraine/ansible/roles/packages/gnuradio/README.md

 The building process is described in the [wiki article][3] on the project's web site.
 It follows the standard cmake build process.
 The role uses this.

+An issue is the installation path.
+The automatic configuration sets the path for the python modules to Python's standard `site-packages` in our stow-directory.
+After stowing the package the Python files are linked under `/usr/local/python3.9/site-packages`.
+Annoyingly, Pi OS expects them under `dist-packages`.
+OK, there is a reason for this.
+Debian argues that this separates the system version of Python from a source build, but is this correct for `/usr/local`.
+I suspect not.

+A simple solution is to add an extension of the `PYTHONPATH` to the user's `.profile`.

 # References

 - [GNURadio project site][1] (last visited 2021-10-14)